badripaudel77/wenone-neo/README.md

 Model classes are fairly POJO which hold the raw data.

-(incase if you need sql file, send me an email me at badripaudel77@gmail.com )
+(incase if you need the sql file related to this project, send me an email at badripaudel77@gmail.com )